purduehackers/organize/directory/README.md

 ---

-If you read all the way to the end, please include "mmm i could go for some bibimbap rn" somewhere in your application.
+If you read all the way to the end, please include "i'm feeling awestruck" somewhere in your application.

 This app is [open source](https://github.com/purduehackers/organize)!